NadiaAhmedSaleh/Customers-Data/README.md

 as needed in the requirments I have created a filter input using search pipe which filters the table according to the id or amount the user have entered.

-installed packages:
+-installed packages:
-bootstrap
+-bootstrap
-charts.js
+-charts.js
-json server
+-json server